-- For corporate and/or governance matters, the external Company Secretaries; - For audit and/or audit-related matters, any representatives of the audit engagement team of the External Auditors or the outsourced Internal Auditors; - For any other specific issues where professional advice is required to enable the Board to discharge its duties in connection with specific matters, the Board may proceed to do so, upon the approval of the Chairman/Group Managing Director, in relation to the quantum of fees to be incurred.
+- For corporate and/or governance matters, the external Company Secretaries; - For audit and/or audit-related matters, any representatives of the audit engagement team of the .
+External Auditors or the outsourced Internal Auditors; and - For any other specific issues where professional advice is required to enable the Board to discharge . its duties in connection with specific matters, the Board may proceed to do so, upon the approval of the Chairman/Group Managing Director, in relation to the quantum of fees to be incurred.

-For the FYE 2021, the Board sought advices from the external Company Secretaries.
-Other than the above, the Board has also sought advices from other independent professionals for the Company's corporate exercises (i.e. the Unconditional Mandatory Take-Over Offer, Proposed Share Split and Proposed Bonus Issue of Warrants).
+For the FYE 2022, the Board sought advices from the external Company Secretaries.
+Other than the above, the Board has also sought advices from other independent professionals for the Company's corporate exercises.